ForlinxEmbedded/ForlinxEmbedded.github.io/platform/rockchip/ok3588-c/OK3588_C_Linux_Yocto5_0_Kernel-6_1_User_Manual.md

 After copying the files, execute the command `chmod +x user_application` to add executable permissions to the application.

 Once you have completed these steps, perform a full compilation in the source code directory, and program the compiled image to the board (please refer to section 3.2.1 of the Build Guides for compilation instructions).
 After successful programming, you can manually run your application`user_application`, on the board.
 For information on enabling auto-start functionality, please refer to the next section.

-- To allow users to conveniently customize their own applications, an overlay mechanism has been created in the BSP source code.
-Users can navigate to the path `OK-yocto-source/sources/meta-forlinx-rk/overlay/overlay-ok3588` and directly place their `user_application` into `usr/sbin`.
-If users wish to place it in other directories, they can simply create the corresponding directories there.
-- To modify system or service configurations, copy the relevant configuration files to the directory `OK-yocto-source/sources/meta-forlinx-rk/overlay/overlay-ok3588/etc`;
-- To add library files, copy them to the specified directory within `OK-yocto-source/sources/meta-forlinx-rk/overlay/overlay-ok3588/usr/lib`;

-After copying the files, execute the command `chmod +x user_application` to add executable permissions to the application.

-Once you have completed these steps, perform a full compilation in the source code directory, and program the compiled image to the board (please refer to section 3.3 of the Build Guides for compilation instructions).
-After successful programming, you can manually run your application`user_application`, on the board.
-For information on enabling auto-start functionality, please refer to the next section.

 ### 2\.
 Auto-starting the User Program